mrmekon/itsy-gitsy/README.md

 Small repositories with dozens to hundreds of commits can be generated on the order of a few seconds or less.
 Large repositories take *considerably* longer; parsing 1,000,000 commits from the Linux kernel repository with `limit_tree_depth = 3`, `limit_context = 10` and `limit_diffs = 100` took ~30 minutes on a fast laptop, and produced a ~2GB website.

+## Limitations

+* Only indexes history of one branch.
+* No permalinks.
+Links to file contents are invalidated if the file changes.
+* High memory usage for large repositories.
+* Limited to the pre-defined set of input templates.

 ## Main Dependencies